Read the Conversation

 EF: What kind of skillset should a professional in animal health have to succeed, and how do you attract the top talent in the field?

 LR: In my opinion, a leader must have a clear understanding of the factors that drive their company.
-They must also, above all, have a vision for the project they are overseeing, including how they see it developing in terms of potential threats to their current position and, more crucially, what opportunities they see to improve.
-A leader must make sure they have a crystal-clear understanding of the company's vision when collaborating with their team and other leaders before creating a strategy to achieve your vision.
+They must also, above all, have a vision for the area they are overseeing, including how they see it developing in terms of potential threats to their current position and, more crucially, what opportunities they see to improve.
+A leader must make sure they have a crystal-clear understanding of the company's vision when collaborating with their team and other leaders before creating a strategy to achieve their vision.
 We at Zoetis have a global vision that is crafted by our CEO, Kristin Peck, and her leadership team, the Zoetis Executive Committee.
 We then work locally to further the vision and determine how those global strategies and global vision also affect us, and we naturally develop our strategic plans to meet those goals.

 EF: You will be commemorating 20 years in 2025 at Zoetis.
 What achievements would you like to recognize, and what choices are you making now that will affect the business and the industry in the future?

 LR: In addition to my own personal milestone, we will also celebrate Zoetis's 15 years as an independent company separate from Pfizer in a little over 3 years.
 We have remained true to the vision of healthier animals, even though the details of this mission will constantly shift due to unforeseen events and changing market conditions.
 This was especially true when COVID struck.
-I had the great fortune of working with an amazing team who came together to discuss and determine how to approach the challenge—one that we had never faced before.
+I had the great fortune of working with an amazing team that came together to discuss and determine how to approach the challenge—one that we had never faced before.

 At that point, we were able to navigate through extremely challenging conditions, preserve the motivation of our coworkers, and continue to provide outcomes that were even beyond our expectations.
 We have demonstrated our resilience and adaptability as we have managed to go through some extremely difficult periods.
 In three years, we will look back and say: "These qualities—resilience, drive, adaptability, and accountability—will continue to drive success for us and propel our growth at a much faster pace than the market."
 I'm thrilled to have this to look forward to.